Editor’s Note: This post was updated on November 18, 2018, for accuracy and comprehensiveness. It was originally published on February 1, 2017.

-Anyone who has ever attempted to lose weight or gain lean body mass knows what it feels like to hit a wall.
-Maybe you’re a hardgainer who put on a few pounds of muscle only to see your gains disappear a few months later.
-Or perhaps you busted your butt to lose weight then slowly reverted back to your starting weight.
+Anyone who has ever attempted to lose weight or gain lean body mass knows what it feels like to hit a plateau.
+Maybe you’re a hard gainer who put on a few pounds of muscle only to see your gains disappear a few months later.
+Or perhaps you busted your butt to lose few pounds, hit a plateau, before slowly reverting back to where you started.
 Regardless, it’s frustrating.

 Is Set Point Theory Real?

-Set point theory suggests that your body weight is regulated at a predetermined or “preferred” range.
+Set Point theory suggests that your body weight is regulated at a predetermined or “preferred” range.
 While there are conflicting opinions on whether “set points” really do exist, the bulk of research seems to suggest that set point theory is legit.
-This means your body weight will always “settle” within a certain range.
+This means your body will always “settle” within a certain range.
 That may explain that no matter how hard some people try, that always seem to hit a certain plateau and their progress stops.

-So if that's the case, the questions is: can you change that range?
+So if that’s the case, is it possible to change your natural weight range?

 Can You Change Your Set Point Range?